Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: Oligomorphic groups and their trains

 \sm

-2) Let $\cR$ be the Rado graph, see, e.g., \cite{Cam}.
-Recall that it is a graph with a countable number of vertices satisfying the condition (the 'Urysohn extension property'): let $A\subset B$ be finite graphs, then any embedding $A\to\cR$ extends to an embedding $B\to\cR$.
-If we take a countable set of vertices and for each pair of vertices draw an edge connecting them with probability $1/2$, then we get the Rado graph with probability 1, see \cite{ER}.
+$2^\lozenge.$ Let $\cR$ be the Rado graph, see, e.g., \cite{Cam}.
+Recall that it is a graph with a countable number of vertices satisfying the following condition (the 'Urysohn extension property'): let $A\subset B$ be finite graphs, then any embedding $A\to\cR$ extends to an embedding $B\to\cR$.

+Consider a countable set of vertices, for each pair of vertices we draw an edge connecting them with probability $1/2$.
+Then we get the Rado graph with probability 1, see \cite{ER}, \cite{Cam-Rad}.

-The group $\Aut(\cR)$ of automorphisms of $\cR$ acting on the set of vertices is perfect oligomorphic, arbitrary subset of sets of vertices is perfect.
-Objects of the train $\Tra(\Aut(\cR))$ are finite graphs, a morphism $X\to Y$ is an isomorphism of a subgraph $A\subset X$ to a subgraph $B\subset Y$.
+The group $\Aut(\cR)$ of automorphisms of $\cR$ acting on the set of vertices is perfect oligomorphic, arbitrary finite subset of the set of vertices is perfect.
+Objects of the train $\Tra(\Aut(\cR))$ are finite subgraphs $X\subset\cR$, a morphism $X\to Y$ is an isomorphism of an induced subgraph \footnote{To avoid a misleading we use the term '{\it induced subgraph}': we consider some set of vertices of $X$ and {\it all} edges of $X$ connecting these vertices.} $A\subset X$ to an induced subgraph $B\subset Y$.

+This category is equivalent to the category, whose objects are finite graphs and morphisms are isomorphisms of induced subgraphs.